xen-project/xen/docs/misc/livepatch.markdown

   payload.
 If the operation takes more time than the upper bound of time the `rc` in `xen_livepatch_status' retrieved via **XEN_SYSCTL_LIVEPATCH_GET** will be -XEN_EBUSY.
- * `time` the upper bound of time (ms) the cmd should take.
-Zero means infinite.
+ * `time` the upper bound of time (ns) the cmd should take.
+Zero means to use the hypervisor default.
 If within the time the operation does not succeed the operation would go in error state.
  * `pad` - *MUST* be zero.

 The return value will be zero unless the provided fields are incorrect.